 The Canary Wharf Estate has the highest concentration of green roofs in the UK.
 Green roofs have several benefits not just for ecology but also for climate change mitigation by reducing the amount of cooling needed in a building in summer and heating in winter therefore reducing energy consumption and thus CO2 emissions.
 Canary Wharf as a Brownfield site provided a home for the Black Redstart.
 Despite construction on the estate the species is still present as the new green roofs provided a new habitat for the birds as well as the insect life to support them.
 In addition CWG have funded a three year research project ‘Green Roofs and Biodiversity’ a key action for the London Biodiversity Partnership’s Black Redstart action plan.

 The inclusion of green roofs is considered and encouraged during the design stage of new builds.
-Recently green roofs were installed during construction on the DS3 West, BP2 and the Park Pavilion projects and three future projects, Riverside, Heron Quays West and BP4 projects will have green roofs on completion.
+Recently green roofs were installed during construction on the DS3 West, BP2,the Park Pavilion projects, BP4 and three future projects, the New Phase, Newfoundland and the Heron Quays West projects will have green roofs on completion.
 Several of the roofs were retrofitted and we are educating other building owners on the estate as to their benefits and the possibility of retrofitting on more buildings.

 Canary Wharf is surrounded by the old dock areas.
 The dock walls are concrete and therefore are inhospitable to aquatic birds.
 To provide safe areas and nesting sites we have installed several rafts in the north and middle docks which are regularly used for nesting.
 A reed bed was installed in the North Dock of the Estate in 2007 and recently moved to the middle dock.
 This encompassed two aims: